 The AIDSTAR-One project

 Through the AIDSTAR-One project, USAID Nigeria continued an outstanding, innovative and comprehensive injection safety/waste management program, including training/capacity building and advocacy, to support continued expansion of overall HIV activities in Nigeria, partnering with the National Primary Healthcare Development Agency.
 AIDSTAR-One fostered the procurement of safe injection commodities, such as reuse-prevention syringes and safety boxes, and pioneered safe blood-drawing practices.
-In partnering with Supply Chain Management Systems and the Government of Nigeria, AIDSTAR-One has also carried out a highly innovative program to safely dispose of 70 tons of expired ARV drugs, laboratory chemicals and HIV test kits in such a way that the residue was converted into bricks.
+In partnering with Supply Chain Management Systems and the Government of Nigeria, AIDSTAR-One has also carried out a highly innovative program to safely dispose of 70 tons of expired ARV drugs, laboratory chemicals and HIV test kits in such a way that the residue was converted into bricks [PDF, 280KB].

 The Third National Strategic Plan and Medical Waste Disposal

 Also through the AIDSTAR-One project, USAID Uganda supported various initiatives to improve management of infectious and other sharps waste, for example, through recycling plastics waste in central Uganda, training health workers in successful waste management and fostering a sustainable health care waste management program in the third National Strategic Plan.
 In addition, through AIDSTAR-One, USAID pioneered a public-private partnership with Green Label Services Limited, a private waste handling service provider, and the Ministry of Health that will cost-effectively dispose of medical waste in all health facilities in a large portion of eastern Uganda.
 The program has expanded from 6 to at least 16 districts.